Reliance Industries: Jio Platforms

 Jio Platforms Limited, essentially a technology company, is a majority-owned subsidiary of RIL.
 It has a valuation of more than billion on expert view as of October 2022.
 It is the result of a corporate restructuring announced in October 2019, resulting in all the digital initiatives and the telecommunication assets being housed under this new subsidiary.
 This new subsidiary holds all the digital business assets including Reliance Jio Infocomm Ltd, which in turn holds the Jio connectivity business - mobile, broadband and enterprise, and also the other digital assets (Jio Apps, Tech backbone and Investments in other tech entities like Haptic, Hathway and Den Networks among others).
 In April 2020, RIL announced a strategic investment of ₹43574 crore by Facebook into Jio Platforms.
 This investment translated into a 9.99% equity stake, on a fully diluted basis.
 Further in May 2020, RIL sold roughly 1.15% stake in Jio Platforms for ₹5656 crore to the American private equity investor, Silver Lake Partners.
 Intel became the 12th company to invest in Reliance Jio platforms after it invested ₹1,894.50 crore ($250 million), the total investments in Jio platforms is ₹117,588.45 crore so far.
 On 16 July 2020, Google announced that it will acquire a 7.7% stake in Jio Platforms for ₹33737 crore.
 Mukesh Ambani has named his son, Akash Mukesh Ambani as the chairperson of Jio in 2022.

 Reliance Retail

 Reliance Retail is the retail business wing of the Reliance Industries.
-In March 2013, it had 1466 stores in India.
+In April 2025, it had 19,340 stores in India, across formats.

 It is the largest retailer in India.
 Many brands like Reliance Fresh, Reliance Footprint, Reliance Time Out, Reliance Digital, Reliance Wellness, Reliance Trends, Reliance Autozone, Reliance Super, Reliance Mart, Reliance iStore, Reliance Home Kitchens, Reliance Market (Cash n Carry) and Reliance Jewel come under the Reliance Retail brand.
 Its annual revenue for the financial year 2012–13 was ₹108 billion with an EBITDA of ₹780 million.
 Its market value is more than $60 billion.
 Mukesh Ambani stepped down from the position of chairperson of Reliance Retail and handed over the job to his daughter Isha Ambani Piramal.
 Ambani announced it during the 45th Reliance AGM, in 2022.
 As per reports, this act is a part of Ambani's leadership transition.